 Also accepted will be antifreeze, motor oil, automotive and dry cell batteries, fluorescent bulbs, fire extinguishers, smoke detectors, thermostats, computer monitors, CPUs, printers, keyboards, cell phones, and televisions.

-In 2017, there will be no trash collection on the following holidays, and the rest of that week’s trash, recycling, yard waste, and bulk collection will be one day later than usual:
+In 2017 and 2018, there will be no trash collection on the following holidays, and the rest of that week’s trash, recycling, yard waste, and bulk collection will be one day later than usual: